getgrit/gritql/CONTRIBUTING.md

 We use [feature flags](https://doc.rust-lang.org/cargo/reference/features.html) to control which parts of the codebase are compiled.

 Note that some proprietary server-only integrations are hidden behind the "server" feature flag.
-This flag is disabled by default and code should compile without any additions.
+This flag is disabled by default, and code should compile without any additions.

 For major changes, we put new features should be put into the `grit_alpha` feature flag.
 Features that are ready for broad release should be put into the `grit_beta` feature flag.
 This is used for all public releases.